aidanreilly/man_synth/_drafts/spring-thing.md

 ---
 <img src="{{ site.baseurl }}/images/mod3.jpg" alt="mod" class="avatar" />

 There is a lot more that you can do with a spring reverb than simply putting it on the other end of a VCO.
 Modular systems are made for experimentation and rethinking traditional signal paths.
-The following ideas and more were originally described in an illuminating muff-wiggler thread.[^1]
+The following ideas and more were originally described in an illuminating muff-wiggler thread.[^1]  I have experience with two different spring reverb modules, the Doepfer A-199, and the Music Thing Spring Reverb.
+The ideas below are equally applicable to both.

 >With the right amount of careful control in the reverb feedback system, a stricken banshee's keen can be summoned that will curdle milk.